 Researchers at the University of Konstanz are regularly recognized for their research achievements: the Gottfried Wilhelm Leibniz Prize has already been awarded six times to researchers in Konstanz.
 Our strength in research is also highlighted on a regular basis through the DFG Funding Ranking.

 To be recognized in the top European rankings in regards to the promotion of researchers is one of our main goals here at the University of Konstanz.
-Our Zukunftskolleg is a unique project in Germany when it comes to the promotion of young researchers.
-It offers our young researchers an interdisciplinary working environment with excellent research conditions and the greatest possible freedom.
+Our Zukunftskolleg is a unique project in Germany when it comes to the promotion of junior researchers.
+It offers our new talente an interdisciplinary working environment with excellent research conditions and the greatest possible freedom.

-The university’s doctoral students participate in special doctoral programmes and our young researchers can work independently in a working environment in which they can concentrate on their scientific qualifications.
-Our Code of Practice for Young Researchers is further evidence of our university’s commitment to the promotion of young researchers.
+The university’s doctoral students participate in special doctoral programmes and our junior researchers can work independently in a working environment in which they can concentrate on their scientific qualifications.
+Our Code of Practice for Academics between Doctoral Studies and Professorship is further evidence of our university’s commitment to advancing talented junior researchers.

 Excellent teaching and studies through research